thefont/docs/develop/sdk-development/scenegraph-ui.md

         'second row in the grid with 5 items across
         {
             Title:"Row Two"
-            ContentList : SelectTo(oneRow, 5)
+            ContentList : SelectTo(oneRow, 5, 3)
         }
-        'third row in the grid with 15 items across
+        'third row in the grid with 5 items across
         {
             Title:"Row Three"
-            ContentList : SelectTo(oneRow, 15)
+            ContentList : SelectTo(oneRow, 5, 8)
         }
-        'fourth row in the grid with 5 items across
+        'fourth row in the grid with the remaining 2 items {
-        {
             Title:"Row Four"
-            ContentList : SelectTo(oneRow, 5)
+            ContentList : SelectTo(oneRow, 5, 13)
         }
     ]
     m.top.content = ParseXMLContent(list)
 End Sub
 ```

-In this example, the grid has been changed so it now shows 4 rows of content with: 3 items in the first row, 5 items in the second, 15 items in the third, and 5 items in the fourth row.
-Feel free to change these values to create your own custom grid layout.
+In this example, the grid has been changed so it now shows 4 rows of content with: 3 items in the first row, 5 items in the second, 5 items in the third, and the remaining 2 items in the fourth row.

 Here's what our finished UI looks like: